How to choose and grow citrus

 Citrus may suffer from chlorosis due to iron, manganese, or zinc deficiency.
 In iron chlorosis, leaves turn yellow from edges inward; veins remain dark green.
-(Same symptom may be caused by overwatering, so check your irrigation practices.)
+(The same symptom may be caused by overwatering, so check your irrigation practices.)
 Manganese deficiency shows up as fine mottling, usually on young leaves, and as pale or yellowish areas between dark green veins.
 Signs of zinc deficiency are yellowish blotching or mottling between leaf veins.
 Manganese and zinc deficiencies may occur together and be difficult to distinguish from each other.
 Commercial products containing chelates of all three nutrients are available as foliar sprays.

 Pests and diseases.
 Citrus can get aphids, mites, scale insects, and mealybugs.
-If these pests natural enemies fail to handle the infestations, and if jets of water fail to keep the pests in check, spray with appropriate chemicals.
+If these pests’ natural enemies fail to handle the infestations, and if jets of water fail to keep the pests in check, spray with appropriate chemicals.
 If scale remains troublesome, spray with horticultural oil in early spring.
 Control snails and slugs whenever necessary, especially during warm-night spells in winter and spring.